runtimeverification/rv-predict/docs/src/docs/quickstart.rst

    the prediction phase.
 -  the ``--predict <dir>`` option tells RV-Predict to skip the logging phase, using the logged trace from the ``<dir>`` directory to run the prediction algorithms.
-When using this option, specifying the java options and java command line are no longer necessary.
+When using this option, all non-`RV-Predict options`_ will be disregarded.
 -  the ``--profile`` option instructs RV-Predict to run in the profiling mode which does not perform any deep analysis.
 It is commonly used to estimate the number and distribution of events generated from the instrumented classes.